About the author ...

 Tweaking a 'FritzBox' or other (W)LAN router (client side)

-Words of wisdom ... don't bang your head against 'FritzBox VPN' ... just open the ports in the FritzBox's firewalling to allow the relevant ports in the range 11940 ...11966 (max) going through to assigned network endpoints in the FritzBox configuration.
+Words of wisdom ... don't bang your head against 'FritzBox VPN' ... just open the ports in the FritzBox's firewalling to allow the relevant ports in the range 11940 ...11966 (max) to go through to assigned network endpoints in the FritzBox configuration.

 - VPN1: for port 11941